Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             please assign the information for detection of 3'UTR.
                             It can be "transcript" or "terminator" or "both".
                             Default is transcript.
-      --terminator_fuzzy TERMINATOR_FUZZY, -ef TERMINATOR_FUZZY
+      --terminator_tolerance TERMINATOR_TOLERANCE, -et TERMINATOR_TOLERANCE
-                            The minimum fuzzy value for comparing transcript and terminator.
+                            The 3'ends of transcripts will be extended or withdrew by this value (nucleotides) for searching the associated terminators.
 Default is 30.
-      --fuzzy_3utr FUZZY_3UTR, -f3 FUZZY_3UTR
+      --tolerance_3utr TOLERANCE_3UTR, -t3 TOLERANCE_3UTR
-                            The fuzzy value of transcript for 3'UTR detection.
+                            The length of 3'UTR can be extended or withdrew by this value (nucleotides).
+It only works when transcript information is provided.
+Default is 10.
-      --fuzzy_5utr FUZZY_5UTR, -f5 FUZZY_5UTR
+      --tolerance_5utr TOLERANCE_5UTR, -t5 TOLERANCE_5UTR
-                            The fuzzy value of transcript for 5'UTR detection.
+                            The length of 5'UTR can be extended or withdrew by this value (nucleotides).
+It only works when transcript information is provided.
+Default is 5.

 - **Output files**